104 W. Black Street at Dave Lyle Boulevard

 Programs & Services:

 Large groups and those wishing to hold a special event at the monument may need approval from the City of Rock Hill’s Special Events Committee.

 Video or photography for commercial or political purposes requires special arrangements.
-Please visit the Commercial Photography webpage or contact Katie Quinn at 803-326-3791 for details.
+Please visit the Commercial Photography webpage.